-Lightroom has always had a lot of interesting features on offer.
-With the introduction of the latest version, Lightroom 4, Adobe has added two more modules to the already existing five – Map and Book.
+Lightroom has quite a few great features on offer for photographers.
+With the introduction of Lightroom 4, Adobe added two more modules to the already existing five – Map and Book.
 In this short and simple Mastering Lightroom series tutorial I will show you how to geotag your photographs in Lightroom using the map module.

 1) What is Geotagging?

 Simply put, geotagging images allows you to input location information within your image EXIF data so that you can know precisely where that particular image was taken.
 Ever felt like you were at an amazingly beautiful place for landscape photography but missed peak colors by a couple of weeks?
 Geotagging will let you remember your physical location, so that you can come back to the same spots next year.
 Many modern smartphones and cameras with GPS and Wi-Fi connectivity make geotagging a very simple and automated process.
 If you own a camera without such a feature, geotagging can be made possible with an external GPS unit, such as GP-1 unit for Nikon DSLR cameras (see our Nikon GP-1 Review).